Josh Nisbet: Ross County

 On 22 August 2024, it was announced that Nisbet had signed for Scottish club Ross County.

 Nisbet scored his first goal for Ross County on the 23rd of November 2024.

 Roda JC

 On 5 June 2025, Roda JC signed Nisbet on a two-year deal.
+He was regarded to have established himself as a regular starter while playing for the club.

 International career

 Nisbet was called up to the Australian under-23 team for the 2022 AFC U-23 Asian Cup in June 2022.

 In March 2024, Nisbet was called up to the Australia squad for the first time, as a replacement for the injured Lewis Miller for 2026 FIFA World Cup qualifying matches against Lebanon.
 Nisbet made his debut in the second match against Lebanon in Canberra, coming off the bench at Canberra Stadium in the 67th minute.

+Style of play

+Nisbet plays as a midfielder.
+He is known for his versatility.